MatHeartGaming/rotation_three_d_effect/README.md

 # Rotation 3D Effect

-A Flutter package inspired by SwiftUI's rotation3DEffect that allows to apply a Three Dimensional Rotation to any widget, also allowing the user to rotate it as they whish.
+A Flutter package inspired by SwiftUI's rotation3DEffect that allows to apply a Three Dimensional rotation to any Widget.

 ## Installation
 Add the following line to your pubspec.yaml file:
 ```
 dependencies:
-  rotation_three_d_effect: ^0.1.3
+  rotation_three_d_effect: ^0.2.1
 ```

 ## Usage